 - Conflict: This is the problem your character faces, or a goal they’re dreaming to achieve.
 For example, our member stories often demonstrate how one founder discovered a need, and the brilliant solution they used to fix it.

 Nike nailed these principles in their “Dream Crazier” campaign.
-Here, they championed women who excelled in different sports, breaking the status quo:
+Here, they championed women who excelled in different sports:

-The character is a broad one: women across the world succeeding against the odds, challenging the system and demonstrating “what crazy can do”.
-But it translates across all walks of life – especially business.
-Check out the video above and see how they nail all five of the storytelling “C’s” – especially the circumstance which, in today’s climate, is used to deliver a powerful message.
+The character is a broad one: women across the world challenging an outdated system and demonstrating “what crazy can do”.
+But it translates across all walks of life—especially business.

 3. Share your brand’s story